Avoid Troubled Teen Industry RTCs Wildflower Mountain Ranch, Example

 The scientifically discredited practice of “aversion therapy,” aimed at changing a person’s attractions or behaviors through unpleasant stimuli, is also documented.
 Survivors recount being subjected to painful or uncomfortable experiences associated with their perceived “problems.”
 These practices lack scientific basis and can cause significant psychological harm.

-Beyond individual testimonies, Unsilenced.org presents a wealth of factual information that underscores the systemic nature of the abuse within the troubled teen industry.
-The website highlights the lack of consistent federal and state oversight, which allows these programs to operate with minimal accountability.
+Beyond individual testimonies, Unsilenced.org and BreakingCodeSilence.org present a wealth of factual information that underscores the systemic nature of the abuse within the troubled teen industry.
+These websites highlights the lack of consistent federal and state oversight, which allows these programs to operate with minimal accountability.
 This lack of regulation creates an environment where abuse can thrive unchecked.

 Unsilenced.org emphasizes the financial incentives that often drive these programs.
 With substantial fees paid by parents, insurance companies, and sometimes state agencies, there is a vested interest in keeping facilities full, potentially at the expense of providing quality care.
 The website sheds light on the marketing tactics used by these programs to attract vulnerable families, often downplaying the risks and exaggerating the effectiveness of their methods.